1. Model a tri-state buffer in Verilog.

 - The

-block is triggered only on the positive edge of the clock (posedge clk
+alwaysblock is triggered only on the positive edge of the clock (posedge clk). - Inside the block, the reset condition is checked.

 - If

-is reset to 0. - Otherwise, the flip-flop captures the input
+resetis asserted (high) at the clock edge, the outputqis reset to 0. - Otherwise, the flip-flop captures the input

-. - This ensures the reset happens synchronously with the clock signal, and avoids glitches.
+d. - This ensures the reset happens synchronously with the clock signal, and avoids glitches.

 8. Implement a parity generator in Verilog?